 - Always use plugins that are up to date, maintained regularly by their development team, and in the WordPress plugin repository.
 A plugin that is not available in the repository is not officially approved by WordPress.org.

-- Change your default database prefix from wp_ to something custom and difficult to guess.
+- Change your default database prefix from wp_ to something custom and difficult to guess using the plugin iThemes Security.
 This should be done before there is any content on your new site.

-- Stop brute force attacks using the iThemes plugin.
+- Stop brute force attacks locally and network-wide using the plugin iThemes Security.

 - Disable file editing by placing the following code in your wp-config.php file: